metrodroid/metrodroid/README.md

 :new: | New in Metrodroid.
 :closed_lock_with_key: | Encryption keys required to read this card.
 :unlock: | Encryption keys are downloaded from the operator.
+:singapore: | CEPAS cards (Singapore) are not compatible with all devices (ISO 14443-B).
 `MFC` | MIFARE Classic card; requires NXP NFC chipset in your phone.
 `123` | Only the card number can be read.
 `FALLBACK` | Fallback reader -- must be explicitly enabled in the application's settings.